mlurch/startup/README.md

 #### GraphQL
 <p>focuses on the manipulation of data instead of a function call (which is RPC) or a resource (REST).
 There is one endpoint: the query endpoint.</p>

+### Simon Service
+<p>It is really important to provide a way for the scores to be stored locally and in the server as well.
+To convert your application to a service, you need to move your front end files into a public folder, and to add a javascript file that uses Node and Node express.</p>